brianshumate/ansible-hubot/README.md

 to bring your team much delight and various values of increased productivity throughout the livelong day!

-By default this Hubot is configured for Slack, but that can be easily changed work with HipChat by editing `vars/main.yml`, updating the value of *hubot_adapter*, and adding the appropriate environment variables to `templates/_hubot_{{hubot_adapter}}.env.j2`.
+By default this Hubot role uses the Slack adapter, but that can be easily changed to work with HipChat by editing `defaults/main.yml`, updating the value of *hubot_adapter*, and adding the appropriate environment variables to `templates/_hubot_{{hubot_adapter}}.env.j2`.

 ## Requirements